AlphamaxMedia/usb-pyromaniac/README.md

 here will dd an image of just the size it needs to be and then resizes it to use the whole disk.

+One other minor advantage of using the rsync technique is that if you need to update the master image, you can mount the existing image and just re-run the rsync command and save a lot of time.

 ### Mapping USB ports
 The USB port mapping is necessary because if an image burn fails you want to know which one is bad.
 A dev node (/dev/sdb) doesn't